Circuit Analysis using Monotone+Skew Splitting: INTRODUCTION

 In this paper, we generalize the signal space approach of \cite{Chaffey2021d} to circuits with an arbitrary number of ports and an arbitrary interconnection structure.
 For such a circuit, the mapping between any two voltages or currents is not necessarily monotone.
 However, the circuit can be described by a monotone mapping from a set of external excitations to a set of internal currents and voltages, together with a linear mapping from the internal currents and voltages to a set of external responses.
 We use a splitting algorithm to solve for the internal signals in terms of the excitations, and then apply the output mapping to obtain the responses.
-The interconnection structure of the circuit is described by a skew-symmetric linear operator (a special case of the Dirac structure of a port-Hamiltonian system \cite{vanderSchaft2014}), and the collection of elements is described by a diagonal monotone operator.
+The interconnection structure of the circuit is described by a skew-symmetric linear operator (\tom{the graph of which defines a Dirac structure} \cite[$\S 2.2.2$]{vanderSchaft2014}), and the collection of elements is described by a diagonal monotone operator.
 Partitioning the elements into admittances (mapping voltages to currents) and impedances (mapping currents to voltages) expresses the circuit as precisely the \emph{monotone+skew form} \cite{Briceno-Arias2010} of zero inclusion which may be solved using the Condat--V\~u algorithm \cite{Condat2013, Vu2013}, a generalization of the Chambolle--Pock algorithm \cite{Chambolle2011}.
-In fact the pairing between optimization problem and electrical circuit is stronger, and the solutions to any zero inclusion problem of this form define the behavior of an electrical circuit that can be synthesised with passive and reciprocal components.
+In fact the pairing between optimization problem and electrical circuit is stronger, and the solutions to any zero inclusion problem of this form define the behavior of an electrical circuit that can be synthesized with passive and reciprocal components. \tom{To the best of the authors' knowledge, the method of \cite{Chaffey2021d} and the generalization we present in this paper represent the first use of splitting algorithms to explicitly partition a circuit simulation problem according to the interconnection structure.
+This gives a method of circuit simulation which is readily distributed and comes pre-equipped with an algorithmic complexity theory.
+A further advantage is that set-valued elements, such as the ideal diode, are handled via their resolvents, which are continuous functions.}